rudydelorenzo/ELMo/README.md

 "_But wait!_", I hear you say. "_How am I supposed to know what 01 or 05 mean?
 How do I reset codes?_"

 I'm glad you asked!
-There are two great resources to answer all your OBD2 questions:
+There are two great resources to answer all your OBD-II questions:
 * The [OBD-II PIDs Wikipedia page](https://en.wikipedia.org/wiki/OBD-II_PIDs#Modes).
 * The [ELM327 datasheet](https://www.elmelectronics.com/wp-content/uploads/2020/05/ELM327DSL.pdf).
 Modes and PID descriptions begin on [page 33](https://www.elmelectronics.com/wp-content/uploads/2020/05/ELM327DSL.pdf#page=33).